-Children around the world have grown with stories of red-haired Anne, and visiting Green Gables Heritage Place on PEI’s north shore is like walking into a chapter of the book, with its white clapboard house, green shutters and an old carriage parked outside.
-In real life the house belonged to Lucy Maud Montgomery’s cousins, a brother and sister who inspired the characters of Matthew and Marilla.
-But the interiors have been recreated from the stories, right down to Anne’s bedroom in the east gable with her beloved puff-sleeved dress hanging up.
-You almost expect to see her come walking in from the Haunted Wood.
+Visiting Green Gables Heritage Place on PEI’s north shore is like walking into a chapter of the book, with its white clapboard house, green shutters and an old carriage parked outside.
+In real life the house once belonged to author Lucy Maud Montgomery’s cousins, a brother and sister who inspired the characters of Matthew and Marilla.

 3. Discover the story of Confederation

 Prince Edward Island might be small, but it’s played a major role in the history of Canada.
 It was in Charlottetown that the Fathers of Confederation – representatives from the British colonies Nova Scotia, New Brunswick, Quebec and Ontario – met in Province House in September 1864 for the Charlottetown Conference, which led to the formation of Canada.

 Follow in their footsteps along Great George Street, one of just two streets in Canada designated a National Historic District.
 Province House is currently being renovated but you can see a replica of the original Confederation Chamber at the Confederation Center of the Arts – also well worth a visit for its Canadian artworks.